Isaac Kappy: Legal issues

 In 2018, Kappy was investigated by police after reportedly threatening actress Paris Jackson and actor Seth Green.
 Jackson accused Kappy of choking her at a party they were both attending.
-The Los Angeles Police Department (LAPD) confirmed an investigation, but said it was not active.
+The Los Angeles Police Department (LAPD) confirmed an investigation, but said it was not active as of August 2018.

 Death

-In 2019, Kappy committed suicide by jumping from a bridge into oncoming traffic in Arizona.
-Around the time of his death, a lengthy note was posted on his Instagram account, in which he opened up about his drug and alcohol abuse, and apologized to Jesus Christ, Donald Trump, and QAnon.
+In 2019, Kappy committed suicide by jumping off an overpass into oncoming traffic in Arizona.
+Two bystanders on the bridge attempted to prevent Kappy from throwing himself from the bridge but were unsuccessful.
+Around the time of his death, a lengthy note was posted on his Instagram account, in which he claimed to be the reincarnation of Judas Iscariot, while opening up about his drug and alcohol abuse.
+He also apologized to Jesus Christ, Donald Trump, and QAnon.
 The post was captioned, "Beware the man that has nothing to lose, for he has nothing to protect".